 About Us

 Grass Lake National Wildlife Refuge was established in 1942 as a “refuge and breeding ground for migratory birds and other wildlife”.
-The Refuge serves a staging and nesting area for migrating waterfowl, shorebirds and other migratory birds.
-In 1997, Grass Lake Refuge was designated an Important Bird Area - a site that is exceptionally important, even essential, for bird conservation.
+The Refuge serves as a staging, nesting, feeding, and brood-rearing area for migrating waterfowl, shorebirds, wading birds, and other migratory birds.
+In 1997, Grass Lake Refuge was designated an Important Bird Area - a site that is exceptionally important - even essential, for bird conservation.

 What We Do